 How much protein is enough?

-Proteins are essential for living healthy but there’s a common misconception that we need a lot of it.
+Proteins are essential for living healthy, but there’s a common misconception that we need a lot of them.

 The commonly accepted recommended intake is 0.36 grams per pound of body weight per day or 0.8 grams per kilo of body weight per day.